CogComp/cogcomp-nlp/pipeline/README.md

 You can check the javadoc for detailed information about the IllinoisPreprocessor API.

-The main class is PipelineFactory, in the package edu.illinois.cs.cogcomp.pipeline.main under src/main/java.
-For an example showing how the PipelineFactory and BasicAnnotatorService (the class it instantiates, which is the pipeline itself) can be used, look at CachingPipelineTest class under src/test/resources/, in edu.illinois.cs.cogcomp.pipeline.main.
+The main class is `PipelineFactory`, in the package `edu.illinois.cs.cogcomp.pipeline.main` under `src/main/java`.
+For an example showing how the `PipelineFactory` and `BasicAnnotatorService` (the class it instantiates, which is the pipeline itself) can be used, look at `CachingPipelineTest` class under `src/test/resources/`, in `edu.illinois.cs.cogcomp.pipeline.main`.

 To process text input, use the 'createAnnotatedTextAnnotation()' method:
 ```java